thelogbox/thelogbox.github.com/_posts/2012-07-22-android-scrolling-edittext-using-scrollview.md

 ---
 layout: androidtutorial

-title: Scrolling Text
+title: Scrollable Text

-description:
+description: Really simple steps on how to do scrollable texts in Android

 except:

+tags:
+- UI
+- View

 categories:
-- android-programming
+- Android

 ---